Does this test have other names?

 The test requires either a blood sample, which is drawn through a needle from a vein in your arm, or a urine sample.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward the site may be slightly sore.

 What might affect my test results?

 Strenuous exercise and pregnancy can affect your results.
-Vitamin C, androgen hormones, and certain drugs, including phenazopyridine (Pyridium) and rifampin, can affect your results.
+Vitamin C, androgen hormones, and certain medicines such as phenazopyridine and rifampin can affect your results.

 Taking all of your nutrition intravenously can also affect your results.

 How do I get ready for this test?

 You don't need to prepare for this test.
 But be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.